NovaVoidHowl/CVRFury-Docs/pages/install.markdown

 {: .info-no-title }

 > <img src="assets/images/icons/info.512x512.png" alt="warning" width="25" height="25"> \
-> Recommendation is to install all app components from the Tool Setup menu to enable all possible features
+> Recommendation is to install all app components from the Tool Setup menu to enable all possible features\
+> The exception to this being the `CVRFuryMagicaCloth2Config` option, please don't add this unless you have
+> Magica Cloth 2 In the project

 ## Core Update Manager